elixir-cloud-aai/TESK/README.md

 After the last executor, the `filer` is called once more to process the outputs and push them to remote locations from the PVC.
 The PVC is the scrubbed, deleted and the taskmaster ends, completing the task.

 ## Requirements
--   A working [Kubernetes](https://kubernetes.io/) cluster version 1.8 and later.
+-   A working [Kubernetes](https://kubernetes.io/) cluster version 1.9 and later.
+-   If you want TESK to handle tasks with I/O (and you probably want), you additionally need:
+-   A default storage class, which TESK will use to create temporary PVCs.
+It is enough that the storage class supports the RWO mode.
+-   And, if you want TESK to integrate with workflow managers, you additionally need either an FTP account or a PVC that can be accessed from within or from outside of the cluster by the workflow manager (more in the [deployment](documentation/deployment.md) page).